dzearing/repro-import-error/README.md

 | MacOS 12.6 Monterey | Edge 106.0.1370.34 | Yes |
 | MacOS 12.6 Monterey | Safari 16.0 | Yes |
 | MacOS 12.6 Monterey | Firefox 103.0.1 | No, works as expected |

+## Why this is important

+When unexpected errors like this occur, we have a bug somewhere in our code.
+We need details about where; otherwise it's just about impossible to fix.
+Typically apps have a global error handler to funnel bad things to telemetry.
+Devs can use this information to categorize issues and funnel them to the owners.
+We need the initiator information to connect this up and fix.
+In inner loop development, when this kind of error happens, we can create dev-friendly workflows to auto correct import maps or exports maps in package.json.